 The Tea Room

 After touring the House and strolling in the gardens visitors can enjoy light refreshments such as cakes, cream teas and ice cream in our Tea Room.
 The Tea Room was opened in the summer of 2007 following the conversion and refurbishment of the old dairy buildings at Home Farm and they retain their rural character.
-The Tea Room is also available for private functions by prior arrangements.

 The Trustees of the Titsey Foundation own approximately 500 acres of Woodland which is open to the public to enjoy, free of charge, for most of the year.
 The Woodland is in two main blocks; Titsey Place Plantation and the High Chart.
 Displays at the entrances to Titsey Place Plantation (at the Pitchfont Lodge and Botley Hill car parks) show the main 'Woodland Walks'.
 Some of the paths here are very steep and visitors must be prepared for difficult terrain.
 Some of the paths at the High Chart are also marked but visitors are advised to take a Land Ranger and Ordnance Survey maps with them on routes they are not sure of.

 The Foundation is currently preparing a Woodland Management Plan with the Forestry Commission designed to improve the habitat, public access and timber quality of the woods.